shah314/taxonomy/README.md

 The algorithm alternates between latent factor updates and taxonomy path sampling.
 The latent factors are used to generate recommendations.<br><br>
 Path sampling uses the latent factors and the genres of the movies in a Gibbs sampling procedure to generate new paths for movies.<br><br>
-The initial taxonomy is generated randomly and then movies are assigned to nodes randomly.<br><br>
+The initial taxonomy is generated randomly and then movies are assigned to nodes randomly.
+The Chinese restaurant process is not used.<br><br>
 As iterations progress, the taxonomy as well as the latent factors are updated using Gibbs sampling and gradient descent respectively.

 ### Results